alecb355/PokerSolver/README.md

 The algorithm we are using is Monte Carlo Counterfactual Regret Minimization
 ## Usage

-### Currently not fully implemented, but eventially:
+### Currently not fully implemented, but eventually:

 Navigate to /exec-PokerSolver (or tests if you want to run tests) and run 'make.'
 Run the executable with the flop as an arg.
 Example:
 ```bash